krprzenioslo/Hystrixwiki2/Dashboard.md

 [[images/dashboard-annoted-circuit-640.png]]

-It allows monitoring a single server or cluster of servers in aggregate with low latency (typically around 1 or 2 seconds when aggregating a cluster, subsecond with a single server).
+It allows monitoring a single server or a cluster of servers aggregated using <a href="https://github.com/Netflix/Turbine">Turbine</a> with low latency (typically around 1 or 2 seconds when aggregating a cluster, subsecond with a single server).

 [[images/dashboard-direct-vs-turbine-640.png]]

+Here is another example from the Netflix API dashboard monitoring 476 servers aggregated using Turbine:

 <a href="images/dashboard-example-1280.png">[[images/dashboard-example-640.png]]</a>
 _(Click for larger view.)_

+# Installation of Dashboard

+how to

+# Installation of Turbine

+how to

+# Using

+how